afunnydev/harnois/content/_index.md

   icons:
     - title: Personalized support
       description: >-
-        Our specialists are with you every step of the way, offering expert advice to ensure projects are delivered on time and on budget, with products and services that reflect the highest standards of quality.
+        Our specialists are with you every step of the way, offering expert advice to ensure your projects are delivered on time and on budget, with products and services that reflect the highest standards of quality.
       icon: icomoon-soutien-continu
     - title: After-sales service
       description: >-